None Pizza with Left Beef: Analysis

-Tamsyn Muir's Locked Tomb series of novels are suffused with references to internet memes, including None Pizza with Left Beef.
-When asked about the reference by Vox in 2021, the Catholic Muir defended the contemporary references by comparing herself to authors who commonly reference classic works like the Iliad: "It's not because I set about to make the book particularly memey, it's just because I've got a shit sense of humor.
-I think of John 3:16 the same way I think about none pizza with left beef."

 In a 2021 Esquire article about pizza toppings and terminology, the magazine called None Pizza with Left Beef "a corporate (yet hilarious!) monstrosity".
 Domino's first acknowledged the meme in an April 2022 tweet: "If you remember None Pizza Left Beef [sic], it's time for an eye cream."

 By the 15th anniversary in 2022, choosing to remove pizza sauce or cheese from an online Domino's order would prompt a warning for the user.
 The original meme had since been immortalized as a custom emoji, embroidery, jewelry, stickers, and t-shirts.
-Molaro himself was unsure why it still resonated with people, but related how—for some commenters—it harkens back to an ostensibly better time on the internet.
-When he ordered a duplicate pizza for the 15th anniversary occasion, it came looking much like it did in 2007, including the misalignment of the beef.
+Molaro himself claimed to be unsure why it still resonated with people, but stated how for some commenters it seems to harken back to an ostensibly better time on the internet.
+When he ordered a duplicate pizza on the occasion of the 15th anniversary, it came looking much like it did in 2007, including the misalignment of the beef.